UniversalTze/CSSE2310A3/README.md

 ## Marks
 - 60.1/65 (Autograder Score)
-- Future improvements: Make sure that file descriptors used (3 and 4) are not open.
+- **Future improvements**: Make sure that file descriptors used (3 and 4) are not open.
 If currently open, close them and then create a new file descriptor using *open()*.

 ## Context on what program does
 Notes: File can only be ran in UQ Linux environment through SSH as the Makefile links to libraries provided in that environment.